 - I bought some of my favorite spiral scroll saw blades for $23.00.
 There are 5 dozen blades in the package.
 I will divide 60 into $23.00 and get .38 cents per blade.
 I will gauge that I will break, or make dull, at least one blade per project, though that may not always be the case.

-- I have bought a roll of 20′ long scroll saw tape, of which I absolutely have to have.
-This tape cost me $24.00.
+- I have bought a roll of 20′ long scroll saw tape you can get on Amazon, of which I absolutely have to have.
 I used a foot of this stuff on my project so I need to divide 20 into $24.00.
 That is $1.20 per foot.
 A bit expensive, but I really do love this paper.

 - Lastly, lets say I printed out the pattern on a piece of paper.
 For a simpler sake here, lets say the pattern was free.
 I will just say the cost of the paper and ink was .10 as trying to calculate ink will be fairly difficult.